-While having an experienced surgeon carrying out the procedure is extremely important, to achieve the best results and for a faster recovery it is essential patients follow the do’s and don’ts of liposuction recovery.
-At Cosmos Clinic we are particularly focused on aftercare as we feel it is imperative for our client’s healing and long-term outcome.
+While having an experienced doctor carrying out the procedure is extremely important, to achieve the best results and for a faster recovery it is essential patients follow the do’s and don’ts of liposuction recovery.
+At Cosmos Aesthetics we are particularly focused on aftercare as we feel it is imperative for our client’s healing and long-term outcome.

-Depending on the type of liposuction procedure and the amount of fat being removed, patients will most likely be able to return home soon after surgery.
+Recovery time post-liposuction can vary depending on the type of procedure and the amount of fat removed.
+While many patients may return home shortly after surgery, individual recovery experiences can differ.
 It is therefore integral to your wellbeing that you follow instructions and be aware of any possible complications you may experience while you recover so as you can contact your doctor right away.

 DO’S OF LIPOSUCTION RECOVERY

 Do wear your liposuction compression garments

 Patients receiving liposuction will be fitted with compression garments that will reduce the swelling in the short-term and also help to improve the contour.
 Wearing the compression garment post-surgery is one of the most important things recipients can do to ensure they recover well from the cosmetic procedure.

 The compression garment helps apply pressure to the areas where fluid accumulates as a result of the extracted fat.
 This pressure disperses the fluid build-up between the skin and muscle reducing the swelling as well as increasing circulation.